1990 Pacific typhoon season: Severe Tropical Storm Nathan (Akang)

 A tropical disturbance trekked across the Philippines in mid June, upon entering the South China Sea a depression formed.
 The depression was upgraded to Tropical Storm Nathan on June 16.
 Tropical Storm Nathan reached peak intensity of 65 mph (100 km/h) shortly before striking Hainan Island.
 In the South China Sea the Chinese ship Tien Fu sank killing 4 people.
 In southern China torrential rains caused flooding in Guangdong Province killing 10 people, two people drowned in Macau due to high waves.
 Tropical Storm Nathan then continued northwestwards making a final landfall near the Vietnam/China border.
+The storm caused approximately 1.9 million RMB in damages (US$346,000).

 Typhoon Ofelia (Bising)

 The monsoon trough spawned a tropical depression east of the Philippines on June 15.
 It tracked to the northwest then westward, slowly organizing into a tropical storm on June 18.
 Ofelia turned more to the northwest and became a typhoon on June 20.
 Paralleling the east coast of the Philippines, it reached a peak of 100 mph (155 km/h) winds before hitting Taiwan on June 23.
 Ofelia weakened over the country, and brushed eastern China before dissipating on June 25 near Korea.
 Ofelia caused heavy flooding throughout its track, resulting in at least 64 casualties.